 The Overseas Highway is the foundation of the Florida Keys Overseas Heritage Trail, a recreational bicycle and pedestrian greenway that will extend 106 miles from Key Largo to Key West when fully completed.
 About 90 miles currently are in use for biking, hiking and rollerblading, with easy access to fishing, paddling, snorkeling, swimming and diving.

 Travelers can drive the full length of the Overseas Highway in about four hours, although additional time should be allowed to explore the Keys.
 Off-the-beaten-path beaches and parks, shops carrying one-of-a-kind Keys-crafted offerings and funky waterfront dining venues serving succulent fresh seafood are not to be missed.

 Once in Key West visitors can call a taxi, including cabs painted bright pink, for short trips around the 2-by-4-mile island.
 Ride-share services Uber and Lyft operate as well.

 Renting a pastel-hued bicycle known as a “conch cruiser” also is a popular way to explore.
 Pedicabs can be found on Duval Street and in Key West’s historic downtown district at virtually all hours.

 The complimentary hop-on, hop-off Duval Loop bus service provides a convenient car-free way to journey around Key West’s downtown Duval Street and Historic Seaport areas.
-Buses operate between 6 a.m. and midnight, and the route includes 16 stops so riders can get on and off near attractions, hotels, museums, boutiques and eateries.
+Buses operate daily, and the route includes 16 stops so riders can get on and off near attractions, hotels, museums, boutiques and eateries.

 Other transportation options include city bus service and rental scooters and electric cars.
 But walking is the recommended way of exploring historic Old Town’s tree-lined streets and narrow lanes.